Manipal Institute of Technology: Campus

 MIT Manipal's campus is located 65 km (37 mi) north of Mangalore.
-The campus is located 3.5 km from Udupi's railway station and is spread over an area of 188 acres (76.0 ha) housing 10 academic buildings, and 22 residential buildings, with a total capacity of 6,080 inhabitants.
+The campus is located 3.5 km from Udupi's railway station and is spread over an area of 188 acres (76.0 ha) housing 10 academic buildings, and 26 residential buildings(known as blocks), with 9 for boys and 15 for girls with a total capacity of more than 6,080 inhabitants.

-Kamath Circle has been renamed and renovated as Student Plaza with a two-floored Colosseum-like structure and a musical fountain at the center also containing couple of general stores.
+Kamath Circle was renamed and renovated as Student Plaza with a two-floored Colosseum-like structure and a musical fountain at the center also containing a couple of general stores.